Minifloat: 4-bit (1.2.1)

 This example 4-bit float is very similar to the FP4-E2M1 format used by Nvidia, and the IEEE P3109 binary4p2s* formats, as described above, except for a different allocation of the special Infinity and NaN values.
 This example uses a traditional allocation following the same principles as other float sizes.
-Floats intended for application-specific use cases instead of general-purpose interoperability may prefer to use those bit patterns for finite numbers, depending on the needs of the application.
+Floats intended for application-specific use cases instead of general-purpose interoperability may prefer to use those bit-patterns for finite numbers, depending on the needs of the application.

+Other 4-bit float formats include MXFP4 and NVFP4 (then trading of separate bit-patterns for plus and minus Inf and NaN as above) "The value in the format ranges approximately −6 to 6.
+For example, the values in the range could include 0.0, 0.5, 1.0, 1.5, 2, 3, 4, 6 (same for the negative range)."
+Such also has a separate scale format stored separately per block.

 3-bit (1.1.1)

 If normalized numbers are not required, the size can be reduced to 3-bit by reducing the exponent down to 1.